OliPi-Project/olipi-core/README.md

     Latest updates:

+    - Add and rework spinner for busy message

     - ST7789V 1.9" now use ST7789V.py script
     - Resolution are saved in config.ini when configure screen during install
     - SSD1306, SSD1315 and SSD1309 SPI are now supported